 Sift the flour with baking powder, salt and sugar.
-Cut in the butter with a pastry cutter or two knives, or rub it in with your fingers, until the mixture is uniformly crumbly.
+Cut in the butter with a pastry blender or two knives, or rub it in with your fingers, until the mixture is uniformly crumbly.
 Mix in the egg.
 Add enough milk to make a smooth, firm dough that's easy to roll out.

 On a floured board, roll out the dough to about 1 1/2 cm.
 Cut out rounds with a glass (take up the leftovers, roll out and cut again; repeat until you run out) or make one large round or two smaller ones and cut into segments.

 Heat the oven to 225 degrees Celsius.
 Grease a baking sheet or line it with baking paper and put the scones on it, a few centimeters apart to allow for rising.
 Brush the scones with a little milk or beaten egg or, for a spectacular glaze, egg beaten with sugar.
 Bake for 10-15 minutes until they're well risen and golden brown.